Frank Pease: Post-Hollywood activities

 In December 1931, Pease was in Paris, France, where he reported to police that he was drugged in a cafe and robbed of $1,000.
 He misidentified himself to police as an American diplomat.
 During this period, he was deported along with his wife from England for illegal distribution of anti-communist literature.
 According to an International News Service dispatch to a Boston newspaper in July 1932, he and Mabelle were deported by the British government on charges of "activities against the public interest."
 Pease spent three unproductive years in Europe in his attempts to agitate against communism.
 He returned to the United States in 1934.
 The Jewish Telegraphic Agency tracked Pease's activities throughout the 1930s, documenting his work as a fascist and anti-Semitic pamphleteer.
 In August 1937 he moved from New York to live in Coral Gables, FL.

 He served as the National Commander of the American Defenders, originally called the National Film Committee of American Defenders, an anti-Jewish fascist organization founded in 1929 by Pease.
 By the early 1930s, American Defenders became primarily a publisher for Pease's pamphlets.
 Although anti-Semitic, Pease opposed the policies of Germany's National Socialism.
-He also was an avid supporter of the American fascist Harold Keith Thompson Jr. and the anti-Semite William Gregg Blanchard II, the leader of the Los Angeles-based The White Front in the late 1930s and publisher of "Nation and Race" and author the booklet "Racial Nationalism."
+He also was an avid supporter of the American fascist H. Keith Thompson and the anti-Semite William Gregg Blanchard II, the leader of the Los Angeles-based The White Front in the late 1930s and publisher of "Nation and Race" and author the booklet "Racial Nationalism."